mheap/nexmo-developer/_documentation/en/concepts/guides/openapi.md

 1. Download the spec for the API you're interested (via the API reference page)
 2. In Postman, click "Import" and choose the `*.yml` file you just downloaded

 .... that's it.
-You have a ready-made set of requests to make against the API, just add your Nexmo account details and off you go!
+You have a ready-made set of requests to make against the API, just add your Vonage account details and off you go!

 > See our [Guide to Postman](/tools/postman) for more examples and advanced usage.

 ### Mock Server for Testing with Prism

 One tool that many of our developers find useful is [Prism](https://stoplight.io/open-source/prism).
 It's an open source JavaScript tool that accepts an OpenAPI spec and then imitates the API behavior it describes.
-It's an ideal way to work with a local API, avoids using up Nexmo credit when you're testing something, and also gives an easy way to test error responses.
+It's an ideal way to work with a local API, avoids using up account credit when you're testing something, and also gives an easy way to test error responses.

 > We have a [more detailed guide to working with Prism and OpenAPI](/tools/prism) that you may find useful.